daylinmorgan/clonmapper/md/methods.md

 6. Add 2 $\mu$L T7 DNA ligase to the 50 $\mu$L mixture and incubate at room temperature overnight.

-7. Run ligation product in a 2% agarose gel and gel purify band from approximately 200 bp
+7. Run ligation product in a 2% agarose gel and gel purify band from approximately 170 bp.

 8. Ligate the barcode array into the recall plasmid backbone at a molar ratio of 10:1 in a Golden Gate assembly reaction by mixing 25 fmol Recall-miniCMV-sfGFP, 250 fmol assembled barcode array (*from step 3.8.5*), 1 $\mu$L T4 ligase buffer, 0.5 $\mu$L T7 ligase, 0.5 $\mu$L BbsI, and nuclease-free water to 10 $\mu$L.